 Follow Your Instincts

 Allow your inner knowing to come to fruition when working with moon gazing.
 Don’t get caught up in the internal debate of “Am I doing this right or wrong?”
-Simply ask yourself, “Can I bring the fullness of who I am to this light, and am I open to receiving it in return?”
+Ask yourself, “Can I bring the fullness of who I am to this light, and am I open to receiving it in return?”

 It’s not uncommon for people to have dramatic and healing images, sensations, and emotional releases when they tune into the moon’s healing force.